 This species is a generalist feeding on many kinds of grasses and herbaceous vegetation in such families as Asteraceae, Fabaceae, Brassicaceae, Rosaceae, Chenopodiaceae, Apiaceae, Solanaceae, and Poaceae.

 Adults appear to be highly vagile, and may migrate great distances.
-They have been collected from early June to September in our region.
+They have been collected from early May to the middle of October in our region.
 This species is nocturnal and comes to lights.
 Anectodal evidence suggests that N. comes has become less common in the Pacific Northwest since the arrival of N. pronuba.